 Everybody knows that London is one of the fashion capitals of the world, so if you’re looking to glam up your wardrobe, this is the place to do it.
 Upon leaving Hyde Park at Marble Arch, your eyes will bulge at the sight of the hundreds of designer stores that line Oxford Street.
 And you don’t need to be flash for cash either.
 Some of the UK’s most affordable high street brands such as Topshop, River Island, and even Primark have flagship stores here.

 Continue your spree into Covent Garden, where the large fashion houses are replaced with quaint boutique stores.
-Meander down Neal’s Yard – one of London’s most colourful and photogenic streets, and find somewhere that appeals for your pre-theatre show meal.
+Meander down Neal’s Yard – one of London’s most colourful and photogenic streets, pick up some London themed gifts, and find somewhere that appeals for your pre-theatre show meal.
 Check out this article for some of the best pre-show meal deals.

 West End Show